 This dynamic, between the disposition of the heart and the opening of the eyes, is very important in the Bible.
 When the Lord revealed Himself to Moses in the burning bush, Moses said upon seeing this bush: I will now turn aside and see this great sight.
 Rashi comments: “Let me turn away from here to draw near to there”.
 Remarkably, it is written that the LORD saw that he turned aside to look, and only then God called to him from the midst of the bush.
 Only when Moses “turned away from here to draw near to there”, only when he started to walk in the direction of God—and only when God saw that—only then did He speak to him.
 The sovereign Lord Himself chooses when to reveal Himself to a man; He Himself intervenes and makes the hearts burn; He Himself calls a man to listen and respond.
 But whether He remains to unfold the purpose of His intervention depends on the response of this man: whether he constrains Him to stay – whether he is willing “to turn away from here to draw near to there”.
 It is always our decision whether we act upon our eyes or our hearts.

 If you liked this article, you might enjoy also my book As Though Hiding His Face, discussing in depth the issue of the Hidden Messiah.
-To get this and my other books, click here: all Books by Julia
+You can get this and my other books through my page on this blog, https://blog.israelbiblicalstudies.com/julia-blum/.)

 Luke 24:27